Petar Musa: International career

-Musa began his international career with under-18 level in 2015, for a total of 3 caps.
+Musa began his international career with under-18 level in 2015, for a total of three caps.
 On 14 November 2019, Musa won his first cap for the under-21 side in a 3–1 victory in Lithuania for the 2021 European Championship qualification campaign.
 In March 2021, Musa took part in the 2021 UEFA European Under-21 Championship, helping Croatia to a quarter-final finish, after losing 2–1 to Spain in extra-time.

 He was called up to the senior side by manager Zlatko Dalić on 16 May 2022, for the 2022–23 UEFA Nations League matches against Austria, France and Denmark.
+He made his senior international debut on 25 March 2023, replacing Marko Livaja in the 53rd minute of a 1–1 draw over Wales in the UEFA Euro 2024 qualifiers.

+Personal life

+His father Željko, is a Bosnian Croat hailing from Široki Brijeg.